 There are a number of effective treatment options available.
 These include:1.
 Medication

 Muscle relaxants may be prescribed for mild cases of hemifacial spasm.
 However, they do cause some side effects including drowsiness, nausea, skin rashes or even dependence.
-Therefore, patients are carefully monitored and regular blood tests are taken to ensure that excessive levels do not enter into the bloodstream.2.Botox Injections
+Therefore, patients are carefully monitored and regular blood tests are taken to ensure that excessive levels do not enter into the bloodstream.2.BoNT Injections

-Botulinum toxin (otherwise known as botox) can be carefully injected into the affected areas in order to paralysis the muscles.
+BoNT (otherwise known as BoNT) can be carefully injected into the affected areas in order to paralysis the muscles.
 It is commonly used around the eyes, mouth and neck with patients reporting improvements within 3 days.
 The results can also last up to 3 months and the injections can be re-administered on a long-term basis, although its effectiveness can diminish over the years.
 This is due to the buildup of the antibodies.
 Side effects include temporary facial weakness, a drooping eyelid and eye sensitivity although many patients feel that the long-term results far outweigh them.3.Surgery

 When the facial spasms and eye twitching persists a surgical procedure called microvascular decompression can be performed.
 Here a sponge is inserted between the artery and the nerve to relieve nerve compression or pressure and ultimately stop the spasms.
 Whilat surgery always comes with a risk, the vast majority of patients report significant improvements and are able to return to their regular lifestyle as quickly as 2 months after the procedure